 It's a rare occurrence these days when we do not have to address social media in a client's divorce or child custody case.
 It used to be almost an afterthought at the end of an initial client meeting.
 We would quickly remind our clients to change passwords and try not post anything which could be used against them.
 Now, due to the prevalence of social media in our society (all the way to the White House, even!), the "social media talk" is often the very first thing we have to talk about with our clients.

 Clients are sometimes surprised when we ask to see their Facebook page or their Twitter feed before we even ask to see any of their financial information.
 However, it's critical to know what the judge may see in an exhibit packet at a temporary hearing.
 It's never been more true that a picture is worth a thousand words.
-Below are just four common ways social media can wreak havoc in your divorce case:
+Below are just three common ways social media can wreak havoc in your divorce case:

 1. Evidence of Parenting Ability: More and more discovery requests in divorce cases involve producing social media account information, but more specifically, parents are bing asked to produce every social media post involving or referencing the children.
 This may show that one parent is the primary person attending all events with or for the child while the other is out partying, always working, or just never around.
 It could also show that one parent has a tendency only post about themselves and never mentions a family or their children.
 The impact of how a judge may read into each of these scenarios varies from court room to court room but it is often difficult to have enough time during a temporary hearing to explain the context of even just a few screen shots from someone's online profile.